acoustic-content-samples/sample-wch-node-wrapper/README.md

         maxSockets: 10
       });
 ```
-- `baseUrl` - [Optional] The base URL for the WCH API calls in anonymous use cases.
+- `baseUrl` - [Required] The base URL for the WCH API calls in anonymous use cases.
 Be aware that after a succesful login the base URL might change based on the login response.
 For details have a look at the login section.
 Defaults to https://my.digitalexperience.ibm.com/api.
 - `tenantid` - [Optional] The tenantid of your WCH account.
 You find the tenantid in the authoring UI after login.
 Simply click on the info button you'll find on the top left.
 - `endpoint` - [Optional] Choose the api endpoint.
 The connector either interacts with content in the authoring environment ('authoring') or with delivered content ready for production use cases ('delivery').
 Default is 'delivery'.
 - `credentials` - [Optional] Used to authenticate towards content hub.
 You always have to pass in your credential when choosing the authoring endpoint.
 Per Default you get anonymous access to the delivery endpoint.